mdda/mdda.github.io/_posts/AI/2014-09-13-paper-deep-nets.md

 in a single layer - but, when enhanced with more data (as is done in the paper, where test data is allowed to be trained on), the model becomes well-specified enough to be learnable, and the given 'parameter budget'.

+Isn't the larger model (which learns from the training set well) simply being used to generate more learning cases for the simple model?